deriv-bots/derivrobots/README.md

 # Deriv-Bots-XML
 This is a collection https://dbot.deriv.com xml bots

-For more powerful profitable botsor one on one mentorship chat me;
+For more powerful profitable deriv bots or one on one mentorship chat me;

 WhatsApp Chat me at https://wa.me/254747204803